 “A variety of factors converged, beginning in the third quarter of the eighteenth century and accelerating during the Revolutionary War, to produce this development.
 Perhaps most basic was a fundamental shift that occurred in the middle decades of the eighteenth century under the influence of the Enlightenment thought that flourished among Western European and American intellectuals, in attitudes toward cruelty, rights, fair play, and toleration of differences: in short, how human beings should treat one another.
 Because of this pervasive shift, these years must be regarded as a kind of watershed, separating the modern from the pre-modern eras.
 Seventeenth-century settlers in the colonies—and usually their children as well—lived in a world that took for granted stocks and tongue-borings, religious proscriptions, fear of witches, and savage repression of the lower orders.
 The Founding Fathers who led the American Revolution spoke instead of natural rights, political liberty, freedom of religion, and equality before the law.
 In this new intellectual climate, the treatment, and even the ownership, of slaves became a pertinent subject….Especially significant were changing notions of what constituted legitimate treatment of those who were poor, weak, or different.
 A new concern for humane treatment—symbolized by the stricture in the Eighth Amendment to the United States Constitution against ‘cruel and unusual punishments’—led to a sharp decrease in the use of corporal punishment on free adults.” (page 65)

 Devout readers of any religious scriptures will likely attempt to thoroughly follow its examples.
 If the texts do not clearly indicate how a sophisticated or alternative interpretation is needed, then the plain meaning will be received.
 This is what typically happened regarding the Bible and slavery.
 Leading Christian theologians and ministers did not see a reason to join an abolitionist movement until the late 1700s or beyond.
 This occurred after the Enlightenment (1685-1815) had begun to shift the mindset of many intellectuals and politicians in Europe and America toward judging the slave trade and institution as immoral.
 There was no wide scale debate about the ethics of slavery anywhere in the world until the 1770s, when the subject of natural rights for all human beings started to inspire new and radical political upheavals in North America and later in Europe and the Caribbean.
 These ideas, along with related philosophical and humanitarian analyses and beliefs, altered from earlier Greco-Roman and Christian traditions and specifically developed into new forms during this era, spread and impacted power structures around the planet during the next two centuries.
-Abolitionists within Christian communities faced tremendous opposition from the overwhelming majority of believers equipped with an abundance of biblical texts in support of slavery.
+Abolitionists within Christian societies faced tremendous opposition from the overwhelming majority of believers equipped with an abundance of biblical texts in support of slavery.

 One instance of early anti-slavery writing came from Scotland.
 In economist and philosopher Adam Smith’s An Inquiry into the Nature and Causes of the Wealth of Nations (1776), he argued that slavery was economically inefficient.
 He said, “The experience of all ages and nations, I believe, demonstrates that the work done by slaves, though it appears to cost only their maintenance, is in the end the dearest of any.”
 But, to him the institution of slavery was much worse than a poor business model.
 Political scientist and economist Barry Weingast explains: “Slavery for Smith involved a wide range of normative evils: a person’s life is subject to the whims of another individual; slavery denies standard liberties; slaves are dominated by their masters and are subject to violence and arbitrary discretion.”
 Smith had been heavily influenced by two other members of the Scottish Enlightenment, David Hume and Francis Hutcheson.